Flood alert

 Under the Statute of Limitation Act 1980, the maximum period that we can backdate Small Business Rate Relief will be six years.

-The Government has introduced additional support to small businesses.
-For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.
+The government has introduced additional support to small businesses.
+For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months.
 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

 The changes which should be notified are: